Manatt, Phelps & Phillips

 Manatt, Phelps & Phillips, LLP is a Los Angeles-based law firm of more than 450 attorneys and other professionals founded in 1965.
 The firm earned revenues of $316.9 million in 2017.
 Donna L. Wilson is the firm's Chief Executive and Managing Partner.
-On June 11, 2018, Manatt announced that Wilson had been elected to succeed William Quicksilver as the firm’s Chief Executive Officer and Managing Partner.
+On June 11, 2018, Manatt announced that Wilson had been elected to succeed William Quicksilver as the firm's Chief Executive Officer and Managing Partner.
 Wilson assumed the leadership role on July 1, 2019, at which time Quicksilver became the Managing Partner Emeritus.

 History

-Originally a banking law boutique firm, Manatt, Phelps & Phillips LLP was founded by Charles Taylor Manatt, who later became chairman of the Democratic National Committee and U.S. Ambassador to the Dominican Republic, and Thomas Phelps, a banking and finance attorney.
+Originally a banking law boutique firm, Manatt, Phelps & Phillips LLP was founded by Charles Taylor Manatt, a lawyer, politician and businessman, and Thomas Phelps, a banking and finance attorney, in Los Angeles, California as the "Manatt Law Firm".
 Litigation and sports lawyer Alan Rothenberg joined them soon after; Rothenberg remained a named partner in the firm until he moved to Latham & Watkins in 1990.
 Former U.S. Senator John V. Tunney was a named partner from 1976 until early 1987.
 L. Lee Phillips, an entertainment lawyer, joined the firm in 1977 and became a named partner in 1985.
 Democratic activist Mickey Kantor joined the firm in 1976; he was a named partner from 1991 until his departure in 1993 to become United States Trade Representative, and, later, Secretary of Commerce during the Clinton Administration.

-The firm's headquarters has moved to Century City, Los Angeles, as of March 1, 2020.
+The firm's headquarters moved to Century City, Los Angeles, on March 1, 2020.